Randhir123/nifty50-multimodal-transformer/README.md

 Fold 1 carries the meaningful signal: val AUC 0.544 on a logistic regression over 11 mean-pooled features, demonstrating extractable signal exists in stable regimes.
 Fold 0 fails because the label base rate shifts by 9.8pp (42% → 52% positive), driven by Nifty50 underperforming its constituents during that period.
 Fold 2 fails because Nifty50 daily volatility in the validation window is 2.36× higher than training — a structural regime change (consistent with global macro turbulence in early 2026) that features trained on a lower-volatility period cannot generalize across.

 Feature audit found no leakage.
 This is a true regime-shift effect.
 Walk-forward CV surfaced the finding; a single train/test split would have hidden it.
-Source: [`docs/diagnostics/session6_5_summary.md`](docs/diagnostics/session6_5_summary.md).
+Full breakdown in [`docs/findings.md`](docs/findings.md).

 ### Backtest is honest and negative

-Using real 3-day forward returns (corrected in session 6 from a y-proxy that produced disguised classification accuracy), the backtest shows model underperformance on both universes (source: [`docs/diagnostics/session6_backtest_corrected.md`](docs/diagnostics/session6_backtest_corrected.md)):
+Using real 3-day forward returns (replacing an earlier y-proxy that produced disguised classification accuracy), the backtest shows model underperformance on both universes:

 | Universe | Model return | Benchmark return |
 |---|---|---|